Capacities Pro

 If you want to learn more about how to use tag queries, check out this video:

-Queries in detail
+Variable Queries in Templates

 All queries can be adjusted and fine-tuned to your needs.
 You can add more filters, change the sort, or limit the results.
 Let's look at these options in more detail.